Our God is in the heavens; he does all that he pleases. Ps. 115:3 (ESV)

-Italy has her Three Tenors, but your Word gives us these three magnificent voices today, all singing the same glorious truth: You are God, and we are not.
 You were sovereign over King David’s challenged rule, crazy family, and personal failures.
-You were sovereign over Isaiah’s difficult ministry and the outlandish promises you gave him to proclaim.
-You were sovereign over Job’s loses and betrayals, misery and waiting.
-Indeed, no purpose of yours can be (or will be) thwarted, Father.
+You were sovereign over Isaiah’s difficult ministry, fractured world, and Messiah-filled prophecies.
+You were sovereign over Job’s conflicted faith, great loses, and prolonged waiting.
+Indeed, no purpose of yours can be thwarted.

 Work this deep good news deep into our bones, Father.
 You are writing each of our stories with the indelible ink of your grace—even when you include paragraphs and chapters that include pain, silence, and waiting.
 You have left nothing to chance, but all things to Christ.

 You reaffirmed this peace-fueling sweetness to me last night in a small Burlington, NC, diner.
 The cake was great, but better by far was the tapestry of lives, stories, and hearts blended by the hand of providence and time.
 Thank you, Father.

 Continue to renew our thinking, gentle our hearts, and deepen our worship.
 Keep making the gospel bigger and sweeter to us.
 Until the Day Jesus returns, or you take us home, may we live more intentionally, mindfully, and heartfully.
 So very Amen we pray, in Jesus’ powerful and loving name.